fishcus/KAP-manual/en/integration/tableau.en.md

 When you connect Tableau to Kyligence Enterprise, it will send a query which triggers full table scan.
 This will take a relatively long time to process the query when the dataset is extremely large.
 There are two ways to avoid this situation

-**Method 1**: You can download Kyligence Tableau Datasource Customization(TDC) file from account website and config it.
-This file is a Kyligence specific connection setting file  which help tableau connect better to Kyligence.
+**Method 1**: You can download **Kyligence Tableau Datasource Customization (TDC)** file from Kyligence download center and apply it to your Tableau.
+This is a Kyligence specific connection configuration file with some capability customizations   which helps Tableau connect to Kyligence .

+Tableau provides a way to customize TDC profiles, hence to meet Kyligence Enterprise's specific query specifications.
+Below are some advantages:

+- Effectively reduce ODBC connection time by reducing the times of probing ODBC connection.
+- Provides query specification customization support for Tableau connections and enhance system robustness.

+Step 1: Download file named Tableau Datasource Customization on [Kyligence Download](http://download.kyligence.io/#/addons).

-If Tableau is installed, you can just copy it into the required Tableau directory.
+Step 2: Copy the file into the required Tableau directory.

-If Tableau is installed, you  can copy this Kyligence specific connection setting for Tableau copy it into the required Tableau directory

 - For Tableau Desktop, the default location is: